taivlam/aur-mpr-packages/MPR/jitsi-meet-electron-bin/README.md

 ## Maintenance scope

-I will maintain this package as long as jitsi/jitsi-meet-electron#576 remains open.
+I will maintain this package as long as there isn't an APT repository for the application.